 Neural networks can achieve this same behavior using Attention, focusing on part of a subset of the information they are given.
 Remember that each input RNN cell produces one hidden state vector for each input word.
 We can then concatenate these vectors, average them, or (even better!) weight them as to give higher importance to words — from the input sentence — that are most relevant to decode the next word (of the output sentence).
 This is what the Attention technique is all about.

-If you want to get even more into the nitty gritty of the Attention mechanism’s inner workings, we recommend that you read this Data from the Trenches blog post.
+If you want to get even more into the nitty gritty of Transformer NLP models and the Attention mechanism’s inner workings, we recommend that you read this Data From the Trenches blog post.

 As you now understand, Attention was a revolutionary idea in sequence-to-sequence systems such as translation models.
 Transformer NLP models are based on the Attention mechanism, taking its core idea even further: In addition to using Attention to compute representations (i.e., context vectors) out of the encoder’s hidden state vectors, why not use Attention to compute the encoder’s hidden state vectors themselves?
 The immediate advantage of this is getting rid of the inherent sequential structure of RNNs, which hinders the parallelization of models.